-In the framework, HD 168112 is a quite instructive example.
-Despite some hints for binarity from its behaviour in X-rays (De Becker 2015) and the identification of an astrometric companion with no monitoring to trace a potential orbital motion to date (Sana et al. 2014), this object has never reveal any radial velocity variation suggestive of an orbital motion.
+In this framework, HD 168112 is a quite instructive example.
+Despite some hints for binarity from its behaviour in X-rays (De Becker 2015) and the identification of an astrometric companion with no monitoring to trace a potential orbital motion to date (Sana et al. 2014), this object has never revealed any radial velocity variation suggestive of an orbital motion.
 Adding the radio variation to this picture, we can talk about converging hints pointing to a binary status.
-The high angular resolution imaging we propose here, as a unique snapshot measurements, is actually enough to ascertain the binary status of the object.
+The high angular resolution imaging we propose here, as a unique snapshot measurement, is actually enough to ascertain the binary status of the object.

 This opens up the possibility to use the method presented in this paper to identify binaries among massive stars.
-However, one has to clarify that this approach is valid provided the synchrotron emission is not too much free-free absorbed by the stellar winds.
+However, we must clarify that this approach is valid, provided the synchrotron emission is not overly free-free absorbed by the stellar winds.
 This puts some significant constraints on the binary parameter space likely to be investigated.
-Basically, only sufficiently long period systems are relevant, i.e. with periods of at least several months, or even years in the case of thicker stellar winds of Wolf-Rayet stars responsible for FFA up to longer distances.
-This fact is also quite interesting, given that longest period systems are in general more difficult to identify (requirement for a long monitoring to identify variations, eccentric orbits showing significant radial velocity variations in a narrow range of orbital phase, slower orbital motion reducing the amplitude of the radial velocity curve...).
+Basically, only sufficiently long period systems are relevant, namely, with periods of at least several months, or even years in the case of thicker stellar winds of Wolf-Rayet stars responsible for FFA up to longer distances.
+This fact is also quite interesting, given that longest period systems are in general more difficult to identify (a requirement for a long monitoring is to identify variations, eccentric orbits showing significant radial velocity variations in a narrow range of orbital phases, with slower orbital motion reducing the amplitude of the radial velocity curve, etc.).
 Thus, provided that the high angular resolution radio measurement does not occur at a phase of strong FFA (i.e. periastron), it is likely to reveal features directly pointing to a binary status.
-Of course, a unique measurement is not enough to access a full description of the orbit, but this approach is worth being used to first identify yet unrevealed binaries, before organizing more focused campaigns using spectroscopic or astrometric techniques with the aim to characterize the orbit.
+Of course, a unique measurement is not enough to access a full description of the orbit, but it is worthwile to use this approach to first identify as-yetunrevealed binaries, before organising more focused campaigns using spectroscopic or astrometric techniques with the aim of characterising the orbit.